DHTMLX/docs-todolist/docs/api/rest_api/routes/POST routes/Post_tasks.md

 ### Description

-@short:Returns a new task object with the ID of a new task.
+@short:Returns a new task object with the ID of a new task

 The route handles the POST request made to the **'/tasks'** path and sent by the [**send**](api/rest_api/methods/send_method.md) method to perform the **add-task** operation (see [**add-task**](api/methods/addtask_method.md)).